|

 slip in rotational shear.
 This was discovered during World War II when

-a heavy gun battery was erected on Bull's Cliff, the first practice salvo
+a heavy gun battery was erected on Bull's Cliff.
+The first practice salvo

-collapsed as a result.
+collapsed.
 Where 'West Rocks' lies just 100 metres off

 the Old Walton beach, South of Bull's Cliff, there is believed to